 The shift is well underway in some industries, like finance.
 A standout example is the cash equities trading desk at Goldman Sachs in New York.
 In 2000, it employed 600 traders.
-Now it has two, and trading software programs do the work.
+Now it has two — trading software programs do most of the work.

 A Higher Role

 But it is not all scary news.
 Some believe it will be liberating for humans not to deal with mundane, repetitive work like scheduling meetings, doing research, crunching numbers.

 “A lot of those tedious tasks can be automated,” says Greg Besner, founder and CEO of CultureIQ, a culture engagement software platform for companies.
 Letting computers do the grunt work allows us to focus on the things we like most about our jobs, like complex problem-solving, brainstorming the next innovation, or working closely with clients.

 Besner explains that data automation frees him and the team up to spend more time talking with customers about their needs.
 Rather than devoting resources to collecting and analyzing culture survey feedback, a computer does this in a click.
 “We focus on what questions to ask, what the data means, and what we do next.”